 In the early 1960s, Ann-Margret's burgeoning career was chronicled in Life magazine, who classified her as Hollywood's next young starlet.
 She made her film debut as Bette Davis' daughter in Frank Capra's Pocketful of Miracles (1961), and released her first album And Here She Is , Ann-Margret.
 In 1963, she co-starred in the film adaptation of the Broadway play Bye Bye Birdie, alongside Dick Van Dyke.
 By the end of year, she had also established herself as a recording star with two albums, and five additional hit singles that appeared on the Bye Bye Birdie soundtrack.
 In addition, she was invited to serenade President John F. Kennedy at his 46th birthday party.

 In 1964’s Viva Las Vegas, Ann-Margret was noted for her performance as Elvis Presley's love interest, a role that she was rumored to play on and offscreen.
 She continued to make a series of mildly successful films, including Kitten with a Whip and The Pleasure Seekers (both 1964).
-Although big box-office draws, Ann-Margret's early roles merely exploited her sex appeal, including her portrayal as Steve McQueen's promiscuous wife in The Cincinnati Kid (1965).
+Although big box-office draws, Ann-Margret's early roles merely exploited her sex appeal, including her portrayal as Karl Malden's promiscuous wife who makes a seductive play for Steve McQueen in The Cincinnati Kid (1965).